rc.newwanip issues (CARP slave problems, package issues)

 Will these changes be available for IPv6 builds too or do I need to add them by hand?

-#6 Updated by Marcin Krol almost 8 years ago
+#6 Updated by Marcin Krol about 8 years ago

 Indeed I was using old gitsync URL.
 I've performed few tests yesterday on updated systems.
 Unfortunately applied changes have not fixed issues, but its a little bit better.
 I'm now running 2.0-RC2-IPv6 (amd64) built on Tue May 24 04:45:10 EDT 2011